imJignesh/assisted-bs-page/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can explore the project and modify the prompt to get asssited bootstrap page created